softwareJengineer/chat_app_v2/README.md

 - [ ] Rename docker-compose.yml extension to .yaml (need to do in the deploy repo too though)
 - [ ] Recent chats don't work (not sure if just local difference though)
 - [ ] Changing settings doesn't do anything
+- [ ] When the robots responses are long and the height of the text box increases, it pushes the avatar down and on top of the finish button making it so users cannot click on it to finish & save a conversation

 ### llama_api